Navigating the Depths: Unraveling the Difference Between Wealth and Money

 Money vs Wealth in Practice

-In a recent conversation with a new client, I was having the typical conversation about goals, dreams and ambitions.
-This particular client was a new business owner that was seeing good growth in her business and personal income.
+In a recent conversation with a new client, I was having the typical conversation about goals, dreams, and ambitions.
+This particular client was a new business owner who was seeing good growth in her business and personal income.

 Previously in the conversation, I had learned about her desire to travel and experience life at its fullest.
 With this in mind, I asked her if she had to choose between making $1 million per year and working 60 hours a week or making $500k a year and working 20 hours a week, which one should she prefer?
 Without hesitation, she chose the latter option.